ololadeS/Model/README.md

     ![image](https://user-images.githubusercontent.com/100509275/211209049-dda0bf70-6ad6-4bef-9b1d-53dcddc21480.png)
 and the models were fit to the tranning data and tested on the test data.

-- Model evaluation: The accuracy score for each models are shown in the below
+- Model evaluation: The accuracy score for each models are shown below

 | Model | Score   |
 | :-----: | :---: |